xuetengcode/fold_parallax/README.md

 13 - If the scene is dimmed, it means the participant is out of the sagittal range (front-back restriction).
 Move along the sagittal axis to disable the dimming.

 14 - Participants are required to maintain the motion condition while adjusting the angle of the fold using the thumb stick until the fold is orthogonal.
-When the adjustment is final, press button "B" to proceed.
+When the adjustment is final, press button "A" to proceed.

 15 - Keyboard control: